-Set in Nazi-occupied Holland, this book tells the story of the author’s uncle, an anti-Nazi resistance fighter.
+Set in Nazi-occupied Holland, this book tells the story of the author’s mother’s cousin, an anti-Nazi resistance fighter.
 A gentle, thoughtful man who had a successful career as a commercial photographer, he eventually reacts to ruthless tyranny by joining the Resistance as part of a team that forged identity papers to help potential Nazi victims to hide, evade capture, even escape from the occupied country.
 Discovering a new persona and natural acting skills, armed with forged papers and wearing a Gestapo uniform, he succeeded in saving many potential victims of the Nazis.
 With the narrative tension of a novel, Gardner weaves meticulous research into a story of courage and heroism, even though it has a grim ending.

 About the author: During his career as a university academic (in the field of science education), Paul Gardner authored more than a hundred research papers and reports, many of them in international refereed journals.
 He served for six years as the editor of a leading journal, Research in Science Education.
 The Unsung Family Hero is his first book-length narrative work.